Aliases for OFD1 Gene

 OFD1 (Oral-Facial-Digital Syndrome 1) is a Protein Coding gene.
-Diseases associated with OFD1 include joubert syndrome 10 and orofaciodigital syndrome.
+Diseases associated with OFD1 include orofaciodigital syndrome i and simpson-golabi-behmel syndrome, type 2.
 Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
 GO annotations related to this gene include alpha-tubulin binding and gamma-tubulin binding.

 UniProtKB/Swiss-Prot for OFD1 Gene